 5. You’re not alone

-Moving here is not all puppies and rainbows – though this area is actually heaven for dogs, especially Sachem, where many Dartmouth graduates live.
+Moving here is not all puppies and rainbows—though this area is actually heaven for dogs, especially Sachem, where many Dartmouth graduates live.
 There will be times you may feel isolated or homesick, but you are not alone!
 What’s comforting is the many students and partners who are going through this new experience with you.
-Being “Tuck Nice” and part of the “Tuck Fabric” are real things.
-People here are genuinely kind and caring and they are eager to grow both as individuals and as a community.
+Being kind and being part of the “Tuck Fabric” are real things.
+People here are genuinely caring and they are eager to grow both as individuals and as a community.
 Make sure to join all the GroupMe and WhatsApp chats and clubs you’re interested in.
-Keep an open mind and put yourself out there – it’s time to start connecting and meeting your fellow Tuckies!
+Keep an open mind and put yourself out there—it’s time to start connecting and meeting your fellow Tuckies!